Characters of the Final Fantasy XIII series: Creation and development

-The overarching theme of the games was the effects the deities of the core mythos on the human population, especially the fate that was forced upon the main characters.
-Yuji Abe, a designer on Lightning Returns, defined it as "A battle with destiny", with the burden of destiny growing progressively heavier for the main characters over the course of the games.
+The overarching theme of the games is the effects the deities of the core mythos had on the human population, especially the fate forced upon the main characters.
+Yuji Abe, a designer on Lightning Returns, defined it as "a battle with destiny", with the burden of destiny growing progressively heavier for the main characters over the course of the games.
 The setting and story was written around and drawn from the official mythology for the Fabula Nova Crystallis series, which also includes Final Fantasy XV and Final Fantasy Type-0.
 For Final Fantasy XIII and its sequels, Toriyama created a story focusing on the existing deities within the mythos and their influence on the world.
 Different deities from the mythos were focused on in each installment, such as the goddess Etro in XIII-2.
-One of the defining features of the cast is the game's central protagonist, Lightning.
-Toriyama wanted Lightning to be an exceptional female protagonist for the Final Fantasy series, with her having great strength and combat ability, as opposed to the gentler figures of Aerith from Final Fantasy VII or Yuna from Final Fantasy X. Unlike those characters, Lightning's personality was conceived well before her outfit was designed or her voice actresses were cast.
-How the character was portrayed and how her story and personality was evolved became one of the driving forces of the series.
+Toriyama wanted Lightning to be an exceptional female protagonist for the Final Fantasy series, with her having great strength and combat ability, as opposed to gentler characters like Aerith from Final Fantasy VII or Yuna from Final Fantasy X. Unlike them, Lightning's personality was conceived before her outfit was designed or her voice actresses were cast.
+The evolution of her portrayal, story, and personality became one of the driving forces of the series.

-Most of Final Fantasy XIII's characters were designed by Tetsuya Nomura, who also served as the character designer for Final Fantasy VII, VIII and X. The stories of the characters were created by Motomu Toriyama and Daisuke Watanabe.
-The main story concept was "characters at the mercy of a predetermined, unjust fate".
+Most of Final Fantasy XIII's characters were designed by Tetsuya Nomura, who also served as the character designer for Final Fantasy VII, Final Fantasy VIII, and Final Fantasy X. The characters' stories were created by Motomu Toriyama and Daisuke Watanabe, with the main concept of "characters at the mercy of a predetermined, unjust fate".
 Nao Ikeda designed Snow, Jihl Nabaat and Gadot, Lebreau, and Maqui.
 The cast, along with the world's characters, were intended to mimic the multi-ethnic feel of the United States rather than Asia or Europe.
-During production of the first game, Toriyama wanted the cast to be a group that was originally combative with one-another, and designed the game's narrative with several key points which would bring them together: these included the scene between Sazh and Vanille in the city of Nautilus, and the reconciliation between Snow and Hope in the town of Palumpolum.
-The characters went through several changes in the early stages of development, the two noted examples being Sazh's ethnic origin and Fang's gender.
+During production of the first game, Toriyama wanted the cast to be a group that was originally combative with one another but brought together by the game's events; to achieve this goal, he wrote the narrative to include key moments for the characters' developments, including the scene between Sazh and Vanille in the city of Nautilus and the reconciliation between Snow and Hope in the town of Palumpolum.
+The characters underwent several changes in the early stages of development, including Sazh's ethnic origin and Fang's gender.